hallard/ULPNode/ULPoptiboot/README.md

 This is an initial release, it could contain bugs, but works fine for now.
 Please let me know if you find issues.

 ###Installation
-Copy the content of the ULPoptiboot folder into your Arduino optiboot bootloader folder
+Copy the content of the ULPoptiboot folder into a new folder in your Arduino bootloaders folder
-mine is at : arduino-install-dir\hardware\arduino\bootloaders\optiboot\
+I copied mine at : arduino-install-dir\hardware\arduino\bootloaders\optiboot\ulpnode\
 Backup the original files before overwrite all files.
-Then compile by running:
 make ulpnode

 ###Possible issues
 - None for now

 ##Blog dedicated post
-See this [post][3] for information
+See this [post][3] for detailed information

 ##Why
 - To reduce consumption in Ultra Low Power Node